Alice Wetterlund

-Alice Wetterlund (born May 16, 1981) is an American stand-up comedian, actress, and podcast host.
-She played Carla Walton on the HBO sitcom Silicon Valley, and currently plays D'Arcy Bloom on the SyFy TV series Resident Alien.
+Alice Wetterlund is an American stand-up comedian, actress, and podcast host.
+She played Carla Walton on the HBO sitcom Silicon Valley, and played D'arcy Bloom on the SyFy/USA Network TV series Resident Alien.

-Early life and education

-Wetterlund was born in Minnesota and relocated to New York City in 1999, where she attended Cooper Union.

-Career
+Education and career

+Wetterlund attended Cooper Union, a college in Lower Manhattan.
 She began doing stand-up comedy in the late 2000s, and performed with the Upright Citizens Brigade Theatre improv group from 2008 on.
-This led to an audition for MTV's Girl Code, where one of her notable parts was in a parody TV commercial for "Culture Culture Probiotics" - a "cure" for diarrhea.
-Since then, she has been featured in many television commercials for companies such as BMW, Lenscrafters, Scotch Brite and Southwest Airlines.
-She has appeared on Cave Comedy Radio as a teacher of meditation and cat whispering.
+That led to an audition for MTV's Girl Code, where one of her notable parts was in a parody TV commercial for "Culture Culture Probiotics", a "cure" for diarrhea.
+Since then she has been featured in many television commercials for companies such as BMW, LensCrafters, Scotch-Brite, and Southwest Airlines.
+She appeared on Cave Comedy Radio as a teacher of meditation and cat whispering.

 Wetterlund and Veronica Osorio co-host the Star Trek: The Next Generation podcast Treks and the City.
 Wetterlund and Kevin Porter co-host the Maisel Goys (hosted under the Gilmore Guys podcast) about Amazon Prime's television series The Marvelous Mrs. Maisel.
-She currently plays D'Arcy Bloom in the Syfy series Resident Alien.
+She acted in the role of D'arcy Bloom in the Syfy series Resident Alien.